 The forecast Operational Funds Available for Capital is compared against the level of depreciation to show projected progress towards Council's target of reaching a level where the funds available for capital equal depreciation.
-The Preferred Scenario includes a proposal to extend the useful life of footpath assets from 60 to 80 years and accept a slightly lower level of service particularly in the relation to aesthetic appeal of paths.
+The scenarios are set to achieve slightly different targets as Scenario 1 and 2 include a proposal to extend the useful life of footpath assets from 60 to 80 years and accept a slightly lower level of service particularly in the relation to aesthetic appeal of paths.
 This proposal reduces depreciation and also the average funding requirement for footpath renewal.